bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Understanding the project scope is crucial for setting realistic expectations and defining the boundaries within which the project will operate.

 - **Clarify the project scope:** Ask stakeholders to clearly outline what is included and excluded in the project.
-Ensure you understand the expected deliverables and specific tasks.
+Make sure you understand the expected deliverables and specific tasks.
 - **Validate scope:** Regularly discuss the scope with stakeholders to prevent scope creep and ensure alignment throughout the project.

-Tips and techniques:

-- **Control scope:** Ensure there is a change control process in place to manage any changes to the project scope.

 Questions to reflect: